Intestinal Cleanse for Horses – a Program You Can Implement Immediately

 |

-Step 4 Detoxification and Stabilization · Weeks 7–8 Gently taper off.
-The zeolite dose is reduced to the preparatory level in the last two weeks.
-This gives the gut time to consolidate the new balance without being abruptly left to its own devices.
+Step 4 Withdrawal and Stabilization · Weeks 7–8 Gently taper off.
+The zeolite dose is reduced back to the preparation level in the last two weeks.
+This gives the gut time to solidify the new balance without abruptly being left to its own devices.
 Observe: What is the quality of the feces?
-What is the coat like?
-What is the mood?
-These two weeks are also a time for observation.
-Zeolite: 30–40 g daily, back to the initial dose. |
+How is the coat?
+How is the mood?
+These two weeks are also a time for close observation.
+Zeolite: 30–40 g daily, back to the starting dose. |

-After the cure: What now?
+After the cleanse: What now?

 There is no right or wrong.
 There is what you observe in your horse.